National Interest Waiver Analysis

 • Adversarial Deception-Aware Risk (ADARA): Proactive deception prior architecture that adjusts operational authority downward pre-emptively based on the probability that current inputs are adversarially manipulated.
 Implements a Deception Probability Engine computing P(adversarial) from input distribution anomalies, temporal correlation patterns, cross-sensor consistency scores, and Bayesian update over mission history.
 Deception-Adjusted Authority Formula: A_adj = A_hmaa × (1 - λ × P_deception).
 Includes Phantom Fleet detection module.
 Published on Zenodo: DOI 10.5281/zenodo.19043924.
 Interactive simulation live.

 • Cross-Domain Authority Governance (BLADE Platform Family): Hardware platform implementations demonstrating that the governance pipeline is domain-agnostic.
 BLADE-EDGE (defense, ~$139K, 72 components, MIL-STD-810G), BLADE-AV (automotive, ~$16K, 62 components, ISO 26262 ASIL-D), BLADE-MARITIME (maritime, ~$43K, 84 components, IP68/MIL-STD-810G, hydroacoustic + MAD), BLADE-INFRA (critical infrastructure, ~$12K, 92 components, SIL 3/NERC CIP, ICS/SCADA), BLADE-SPACE (orbital, ~$505K, 91 components, 6U+ SmallSat, 30 krad TID, RTG4 FPGA + Aitech SBC hot redundancy, NASA EXPAND.3.S26B aligned, TRL 2-3 Preliminary Design Phase), and BLADE-CUAS (counter-UAS, ~$43.5K, four-tier HMAA federal-SLTT handoff, EO 14305 / FY26 NDAA Safer Skies Act, TRL 2-3) share the same SATA-ADARA-HMAA-MAIVA-FLAME-CARA governance pipeline with hardware-enforced safety interlock gating; BLADE-AGENT-HSM (agentic AI, ~$199, TRL 2-3 silicon / 3-4 emulator) extracts the trust anchor into a standalone tamper-evident hardware root of trust for autonomous AI agents, the hardware companion to the AUTHREX-AGENT software shim, with non-exportable ECDSA keys in a CC EAL6+ secure element, TPM 2.0 authority-tier state, and a tamper-evident audit ledger.
 BLADE-SWARM (swarm autonomy, ~$1,333/node, TRL 3-4 simulator / spec, TRL 2 testbed) extends the same pipeline to decentralized multi-agent swarms with Byzantine-fault-tolerant sub-quorum consensus and a hash-chained distributed audit ledger, governing decision authority and audit across N=10/50/500 attritable autonomous agents.
 BLADE-INFRA-OT (IT/OT boundary, ~1U fanless, TRL 2-3 hardware / 3-4 simulation) extends the same pipeline to the IT/OT segmentation boundary, adjudicating each cross-boundary OT command to propagate, hold, or isolate across four OT authority regimes and failing closed on malformed input.
-Combined 2,800+ simulation runs across 47+ attack/fault scenarios on the four published platforms (BLADE-SPACE V&V campaign specified, not yet executed) with zero unsafe actions.
+Combined 2,800+ simulation runs across 47+ attack/fault scenarios on the four published platforms (BLADE-SPACE V&V campaign specified, not yet executed) with no observed unsafe authority transitions.
 Published on Zenodo: BLADE-EDGE DOI 10.5281/zenodo.19177472, BLADE-AV DOI 10.5281/zenodo.19232130, BLADE-MARITIME DOI 10.5281/zenodo.19246785, BLADE-INFRA DOI 10.5281/zenodo.19277887, BLADE-SPACE DOI 10.5281/zenodo.20183269, BLADE-CUAS DOI 10.5281/zenodo.20299604, BLADE-AGENT-HSM DOI 10.5281/zenodo.20299821, BLADE-SWARM DOI 10.5281/zenodo.20351198, and BLADE-INFRA-OT DOI 10.5281/zenodo.20342067.

 Future Research Roadmap